jpvelsamy/hadoop-docker-master/README.md

-#Apache Hadoop 2.7.1 Docker image(forked from sequenceiq'a hadoop docker image)
+#Apache Hadoop 2.7.1 Docker image(forked from sequenceiq's hadoop docker image)
 # Build the image

 If you'd like to try directly from the Dockerfile you can build the image as: